microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 There are several different options within Azure SQL, and one visual is shown below.
  ![Azure SQL Overview](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/azuresql-overview.png?raw=true)

+> Recently, we announced [Azure SQL Database Instance Pools in preview](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-instance-pools), which provide a convenient and cost-efficient way to migrate smaller SQL instances to the cloud at scale.

 Every business is going to have unique requirements that make some options better for them than others.
 There won't necessarily be one 'correct' answer, but there are tradeoffs to consider.
 Let's look at some examples of Azure SQL customers and what they decided:

 * [**Allscripts**](https://customers.microsoft.com/en-us/story/allscripts-partner-professional-services-azure): Allscripts is a leading healthcare software manufacturer, serving physician practices, hospitals, health plans, and Big Pharma.
 To transform its applications frequently and host them securely and reliably, Allscripts wanted to move to Azure quickly.
 In just three weeks, the company lifted and shifted dozens of acquired applications running on 1,000 virtual machines to Azure with [Azure Site Recovery](https://azure.microsoft.com/en-us/services/site-recovery/).
 After the migration to **Azure SQL VMs**, Allscripts began to evaluate and test **Azure SQL Managed Instance**, and started to move some workloads there.
 * [**Komatsu**](https://customers.microsoft.com/en-us/story/komatsu-australia-manufacturing-azure): Komatsu is a manufacturing company that produces and sells heavy equipment for construction.
 They had multiple mainframe applications for different types of data, which they wanted to consolidate to get a holistic view.
 Additionally, they wanted a way reduce overhead.
 Because Komatsu uses a large surface area of SQL Server features, they chose to move to **Azure SQL Managed Instance**.
 They were able to move about 1.5 terabytes of data smoothly, and [start enjoying benefits like automatic patching and version updates, automated backups, high availability, and reduced management overhead](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-technical-overview).
 After migrating, they reported ~49% cost reduction and ~25-30% performance gains.
 * [**AccuWeather**](https://customers.microsoft.com/en-us/story/accuweather-partner-professional-services-azure): AccuWeather has been analyzing and predicting the weather for more than 55 years.
 They wanted access to the rich and rapidly advanced platform of Azure that includes big data, machine learning, and AI capabilities.
 They want to focus on building new models and applications, not managing databases.
-They selected **Azure SQL Database (single database)** to use with other services, like [Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/) and [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/service/), to quickly and easily deploy new internal applications to make sales and customer predictions.
+They selected **Azure SQL Database [**(single database)**](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-single-index)** to use with other services, like [Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/) and [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/service/), to quickly and easily deploy new internal applications to make sales and customer predictions.
 * [**Paychex**](https://customers.microsoft.com/en-us/story/paychex-azure-sql-database-us): Paychex is a human capital management firm that serves more than 650,000 businesses across the US and Europe.
 They needed a way to separately manage the time and pay management for each of their businesses, and cut costs.
 They opted for **Azure SQL Database** [**(elastic pools)**](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-pool), which allowed them to simplify the management and enable resource sharing between separate databases to lower costs.

 If you want to dive deeper into the deployment options and how to choose, check out the following resources:
+* [Blog announcement for Azure SQL](https://techcommunity.microsoft.com/t5/Azure-SQL-Database/Unified-Azure-SQL-experience/ba-p/815368) which explains and walks through Azure SQL and some of the resulting views and experiences available in the Azure portal.
 * [Microsoft Customer Stories](https://customers.microsoft.com/en-us/home?sq=&ff=&p=0) for many more stories similar to the ones above.
 You can use this to explore various use cases, industries, and solutions.
 * [Choose the right deployment option in Azure SQL](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-paas-vs-sql-server-iaas) is a page in the documentation regularly updated to help provide insight into making the decisions between the Azure SQL options.
 * [Choosing your database migration path to Azure](https://azure.microsoft.com/mediahandler/files/resourcefiles/choosing-your-database-migration-path-to-azure/Choosing_your_database_migration_path_to_Azure.pdf) is a white paper that talks about tools for discovering, assessing, planning and migrating SQL databases to Azure.
 This workshop will refer to it several times, and it's a highly recommended read.
 Chapter 5 deeply discusses choosing the right deployment option.